rlugojr/linkurious-enterprise-manual/Administration/Activating_user_authentification.md

 ![user-creation-form]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/149.png)

-Fill in all the fields and especially remove the `default` group and add the `admin` group in the groups field to grant administration rights to the new user.
+Fill in all the fields and especially add the `admin` group in the groups field to grant administration rights to the new user.
 Once done click on **Save**.

 We have created our first administrator.
 Now it is time to enable user authentication.